jonclawson/nosoup/README.md

 Push to the `main` branch and GitHub Actions will automatically:
 1. Provision D1 database, R2 bucket, and Pages project using Terraform
+2. Set environment variables (non-sensitive via wrangler.toml, sensitive via wrangler secrets)
-2. Generate and export your local database
+3. Generate and export your local database
-3. Import database to Cloudflare D1
+4. Import database to Cloudflare D1
-4. Build and deploy your Next.js app to Cloudflare Pages
+5. Build and deploy your Next.js app to Cloudflare Pages

 #### 4. Destroy Infrastructure (Optional)